Best WordPress Plugins For Websites

 WP Mail SMTP by WPForms

-The WP Mail SMTP plugin is a standalone plugin, not reliant on the WPForms plugin previously mentioned, created by the same developers.
+The WP Mail SMTP plugin is a standalone wordpress plugin, not reliant on the WPForms wordpress plugin previously mentioned, created by the same las vegas web developer.
 What we like about this plugin is it changes the way you send email from your website.
 When someone submits a contact form, by default it’s going to be sent via PHP.